 They also hear about mindfulness and the four noble truths taught by the Buddha.
 If the workshop is over 70 minutes long, we usually end the session with a costume dressup and enactment of the life of the Buddha.
 This is a workshop that is especially enjoyed by the teachers who get a bit of chill out time to rejuvenate their energies.

 The Holi (Hooli) festival of colours is an important festival which is celebrated by Hindu and Non Hindu alike.
-This year Holi falls on 14th of March.
+This year Holi fell on 28th of March.

 Unlike the traditional festival where people gather in large groups and throw coloured powder on each other amidst music and dance, we depict the enacted the story of Prahlad and Holika with costumes and engage the children in dance and music along with other traditional activities.